Sudan’s Bashir appears in public for first time since ouster

 KHARTOUM, Sudan (AP) — Sudan’s former President Omar al-Bashir appeared in public on Sunday for the first time since his ouster, as he was led away to a prosecutor’s office in a corruption probe.

 The deposed strongman has been held under arrest in the capital, Khartoum, since the military removed him from power in April amid mass protests against his 30-year rule.
+The military has since been locked in a tense standoff with the protest movement demanding civilian rule, even as it has promised reforms and strung along talks with opposition leaders.

-A judicial official with the prosecutor’s office said al-Bashir was being questioned over corruption accusations that include money laundering and the possession of large amounts of foreign currency without legal grounds.
+A judicial official with the prosecutor’s office said al-Bashir was questioned over corruption accusations that include money laundering and the possession of large amounts of foreign currency without legal grounds.

 He said the probe partly related to millions of dollars worth of cash in U.S. dollars, euros and Sudanese pounds that were found in al-Bashir’s home a week after his ouster.